oracle-devrel/devo.tutorials/oracle-translation-nlp-analysis.md

 ## Docker setup

 I've included a Docker file that only requires a config.yaml file to run.
+To download the Docker file, find it in [this GitHub](https://github.com/oracle-devrel/nlp-oracle-translation/tree/main/oracle) directory.

 The contents of `config.yaml` should be like this:

 ```yaml
 mt_translation: